lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Fragment Compressed Number (FCN).
 The FCN field is present in the SCHC Fragment Header.
   Its size (called N, in bits) is defined by each Profile for each Rule ID.

-  This field conveys information about the progress in the sequence of tiles being transmitted by the SCHC Fragment.
+  This field conveys information about the progress in the sequence of tiles being transmitted by SCHC Fragment messages.
   For example, it can contain a truncated, efficient representation of a larger-sized tile number.
   The description of the exact use of the FCN field is left to each SCHC F/R mode.
   However, two values are reserved for special purposes.
 They help control the SCHC F/R process: